DLLDN/DLLDN/Data Analysis Projects/AML Indicators In Index of Economic Freedom/README.md

 The following research questions will be used for this project:-

 - What is the difference between the overall average score for countries on the IEF and the average score for countries across the four AML indicators?
-- What are top 10 high-risk countries for money laundering and their lowest scoring AML Indicator?
+- What are top 10 high-risk countries for ML and their lowest scoring AML Indicator?
 - Which top 10 countries that have a high IEF score but below average AML score, and their lowest scoring AML indicator?
-- What regions of the world contain countries who have below Average AML risk and high money laundering risk?
+- What regions of the world contain countries who have below Average AML risk and high ML risk?

 # Average Scores